Kike Linares

-Enrique Fernandez Linares (born July 12, 1999), known as Kike Linares, is a professional footballer who plays as a center-back for Thai League 1 Lamphun Warrior.
-Born in Spain, he represents the Philippines national team.
+Enrique Linares Fernández (born 12 July 1999), commonly known as Kike Linares, is a professional footballer who plays as a centre-back for Thai League 1 club Chonburi.
+Born in Spain, he plays for the Philippines national team.

 Club career

-Linares was a youth product of Vázquez Cultural and 26 De Febrero.
+Linares was a youth product of Vázquez Cultural and 26 de Febrero.

 El Palo

 Linares joined Tercera División RFEF club El Palo on a season-long deal.
 He made his league debut for the club in a 0–1 away win against Atarfe Industrial.
 In February 2019, Linares scored his first professional goal in a 6–0 home win against Torreperogil.

 Montijo

 After a season with El Palo, Linares joined Montijo.
 He made his debut for the club in a 2–1 away defeat against Calamonte.

 Bruno's Magpies

 In 2020, Linares joined Gibraltar National League club Bruno's Magpies.
 He made his debut for the club in a 2–3 away win against Lions Gibraltar.